Establishing Patient Leadership

 Collaboration Models

-• Yet another model is the Patient-Led Research Collaborative, described as a “self-organized group of Long COVID patients working on patient-led research around the Long COVID experience.”
-These patients come from diverse backgrounds including research and public policy and connected over their collective Long COVID experience to form the collaborative, soon drawing in other partners and ultimately publishing important research on Long COVID.
+• Yet another model is the Patient-Led Research Collaborative, described as a “self-organized group of Long COVID patients working on patient-led research around the long COVID experience.”
+These patients come from diverse backgrounds including research and public policy and connected over their collective long COVID experience to form the collaborative, soon drawing in other partners and ultimately publishing important research on Long COVID.

 • The Patient-Centered Outcomes Research Institute (PCORI) has created a guidance for building and maintaining multi-stakeholder collaborations.